Why can’t I import my submodules?#

 from .foo import ham, spam

-Python will assume that your relative imports start from each module’s parent package, pkg, meaning you don’t have to write out their fully qualified names.
-In other words, the above relative imports become equivalent to the following absolute imports:
+Here, Python will assume that your relative imports start from each submodule’s parent package, pkg, meaning you don’t have to write out their fully qualified names.

 How should I structure my project?#